auth0-lab/auth0-unity/README.md

 ## Requirements

-* Take a look to the [Auth0 Device Flow's prerequisites](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites) section.
 * Unity 2020.x (or later).
+* In order to use one of the pre-defined assets, you need to import [Oculus Integration v37](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from [Unity Asset Store](https://assetstore.unity.com/).

 ## Setup

 * **Option 1 _(not available yet)_:** Install and import the Auth0 package from [Unity Assets Store](https://assetstore.unity.com/).
-* **Option 2:** Download [Auth0UnitySDK.unitypackage](https://github.com/auth0-lab/auth0-unity-sdk/raw/main/Auth0UnitySDK-v0.0.4.unitypackage) and import it in your proyect as a `Custom Package`.
+* **Option 2:** Download [Auth0UnitySDK.unitypackage](https://github.com/auth0-lab/auth0-unity-sdk/raw/main/Auth0UnitySDK-v0.1.0.unitypackage) and import it in your proyect as a `Custom Package`.

 <img width="500" src="https://user-images.githubusercontent.com/178506/151574518-1a5bad47-cb07-433d-998a-5e1398b8f181.png">

 > If after import, you got the _"Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.
 Only one assembly with the same name is allowed per platform."_ error, it could be caused by an old version of the `Version Control` package, which is installed by default by some Unity project templates.
 Please, go to `Window -> Package Manager -> Packages: In Project` and update it to `v1.15.12` (or later), or just remove it if you have no plans to use it.

-## Device Flow

-Before you start you need to configure the Device flow on your Auth0 tenant.
-If you didn't do this yet check the [Auth0 Device Flow's prerequisites](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites).

-1. Now, go to `Assets/Auth0/Runtime/AuthManager.cs` and set the following settings:
+Then, go to `Assets/Auth0/Runtime/AuthManager.cs` and to set your Auth0 settings:

 ```cs
 // TODO: use your favorite strategy to load the Auth0 configuration (ie, RemoteSettings)